Read your latest personalised notifications

-The world’s largest conference in cardiovascular medicine, with a strong global reputation as an event that provides the latest research findings and their interpretation, in-depth science, and solid education.
+The world’s largest conference in cardiovascular medicine with a strong global reputation for providing the latest research findings and interpretations, in-depth science, and solid education.

 Courses organised by the EACVI and other ESC communities, held in the European Heart House, throughout Europe and around the world.

 Watch live webinars and interact with experts.
 Answer live MCQs and gain CME Credits.
 Video on demand for all past webinars.